Migration guide

 Verify calm status

-Prosper is fail-closed.
+Prosper flags issues instead of telling you everything is fine.
 If anything affects correctness, it surfaces in your exceptions inbox.
-Otherwise, calm status confirms your books are clean and ready.
+Otherwise, calm status confirms the books are clean.

 Step 6